Occupational Therapy in Schools (Guide + Directory)

 Conclusion

 It is an honor for us as occupational therapists to serve students in a school-based setting.
-As OTs, it is our purpose and passion to meet our students exactly where they are — and we know our treatments are most effective when they can be delivered where people spend their time.
-So, it is meaningful for us to be working in a setting where kids spend so much of their time.
+As OTs, it is our purpose and passion to meet our students exactly where they are—and we know our treatments are most effective when delivered in the places where people spend a lot of their time.
+So, it is meaningful for us to be working in a setting where kids spend so many of their waking hours.

 Listen to our courses on school-based OT topics: